Catharina-Amalia, Princess of Orange: Education

-In December 2007, Catharina-Amalia started attending Bloemcamp Primary School, a public primary school in Wassenaar.
-After graduating from primary school, she attended the Christelijk Gymnasium Sorghvliet in The Hague, where her aunt Princess Laurentien attended.
+In December 2007, Catharina-Amalia began her education at Bloemcamp Primary School, a public primary school in Wassenaar.
+After finishing primary education, she attended the Christelijk Gymnasium Sorghvliet in The Hague, where her aunt Princess Laurentien attended.
 She participated in the student council and attended both the Model United Nations of the International School of The Hague and The Hague International Model United Nations conferences.
 She graduated in 2021 with distinction.
 After completing her studies at Sorghvliet, Catharina-Amalia took a gap year, during which she interned at the Orange Fund and volunteered at other organisations.

 Catharina-Amalia studied at the University of Amsterdam for a Bachelor of Science degree in Politics, Psychology, Law and Economics (PPLE).
 During her second month in university, she was moved back to the royal palace from her student housing in Amsterdam due to security risks.
 In April 2024, King Willem-Alexander revealed that Catharina-Amalia lived in Madrid in 2023 under the protection of the Spanish monarchy, while she continued her studies online, due to the threats from the Moroccan mafia, a criminal organization dedicated to drug trafficking that has been threatening to kidnap her.
-In August 2024, the Dutch Broadcasting Foundation announced that Catharina-Amalia joined Amsterdam corps, a Dutch student association.
-Catharina-Amalia graduated with a Bachelor of Science degree in PPLE in July 2025.
+In August 2024, the Dutch Broadcasting Foundation announced that Catharina-Amalia joined the Amsterdam corps, a Dutch student association.
+In July 2025, Catharina-Amalia earned a certificate of attendance from the PPLE College at the University of Amsterdam, with her Bachelor of Science degree in PPLE set to be given at a later date as she was unable to complete a course due to an injury sustained while horse riding.
 She is set to participate in the Defensity College training program at the University of Amsterdam for two academic years to earn a bachelor's degree in Dutch Law.

 Catharina-Amalia speaks Dutch, English, and Spanish (her mother's first language).
 Additionally, she took classes in Mandarin Chinese.